 - “I think over all it was a fun experience.
 But I think it was a lot of work and effort.
 It took a lot of teamwork and perseverance.”

 - “I liked working the lighting, taking photos and and drawing the pictures.
-I learned all of the phases of the moon actually a little better than I knew before.”
+Learning moon phases actually a little better than I knew before.”

 - “It was challenging.
 We took more than 200 pictures and it was a 40 second video!
-Doing this helped me memorize and understand the moon phases better.”
+Doing this helped me memorize and understand learning moon phases better.”

 And I learned too!
 When I look up at the moon now, I can identify each phase and if the moon is waxing or waning.
 After learning science through art, now I know as much as a fifth grader!